paulrobertlloyd/nhsnotes/app/posts/week-5-interesting.md

 ---
 title: "Week 5: Interesting"
 date: 2024-05-17
+description: Getting access to tools.
+Org charts vs webs.
+Notes from a conference.
 image:
   src: /images/thank-you-nhs.jpeg
   alt: Photo of me standing in front of a colourful child’s drawing of rainbow with the word ‘Thank you NHS!!’ printed on some hoarding at a train station